-THE HUNCHBACK ASSIGNMENTS by Arthur Slade (Wendy Lamb/Random House, 2009).
+THE HUNCHBACK ASSIGNMENTS by Arthur Slade (Wendy Lamb, 2009).
 In Victorian London, fourteen year-old Modo — a shape-changing hunchback — has been raised in seclusion since he was an infant by a Mr. Socrates, leader of a secret society determined to protect the British Empire.
-His first assignment: to determine what has caused a group of young men -- Britain's finest -- to turn on their fathers with murderous intent, and figure out if it relates to the kidnapping of scores of orphans.
+His first assignment: to determine what has caused a group of young men — Britain’s finest — to turn on their fathers with murderous intent, and figure out if it relates to the kidnapping of scores of orphans.
 Ages-10-up.
-Look for In THE DARK DEEPS: THE HUNCHBACK ASSIGNMENTS 2 (Wendy Lamb/Random House 2010).
+Look for In THE DARK DEEPS: THE HUNCHBACK ASSIGNMENTS 2.
 Recommendation by Greg Leitich Smith.

 LARKLIGHT by Philip Reeve (Bloomsbury, 2006).
 In this steampunkish space fantasy, in the 19th Century, the British Empire has spread across the aether, and has established colonies as far out as Jupiter.
 Arthur Mumby and his sister Myrtle live in a rambling house called Larklight orbiting the Moon.
 Their lives are turned upside down when they are kidnapped by giant spiders and rescued by the fearsome pirate Jack Havock himself.
 And things get really complicated when they uncover a plot to destroy the very heart of the Empire, London itself….
 A swashbuckling romp through a fantastically envisioned British Empire aboard ships reminiscent of those from TREASURE PLANET.
 Art and Myrtle are engaging and dryly funny as they tell the story of how they traveled the solar system and defeated the evildoers… Ages 8-up.
 Recommendation by Greg Leitich Smith.

 THE RISE OF RENEGADE X by Chelsea M. Campbell (Egmont, 2010).
-Damien Locke, son of the mad scientist "Mistress of Mayhem," has his life planned.
-Once his powers develop, he'll attend Vilmore Academy and learn how to take his place in the front ranks of those villains opposed to the superheroes of Golden City.
-But at his coming-of-age ceremony on his sixteenth birthday, Damien discovers, to his horror, that his father -- whom he never knew -- was not a failed archvillain, but of all things, a superhero.
+Damien Locke, son of the mad scientist “Mistress of Mayhem,” has his life planned.
+Once his powers develop, he’ll attend Vilmore Academy and learn how to take his place in the front ranks of those villains opposed to the superheroes of Golden City.
+But at his coming-of-age ceremony on his sixteenth birthday, Damien discovers, to his horror, that his father — whom he never knew — was not a failed archvillain, but of all things, a superhero.
 Then, even worse, his mother makes him go live with his father and his half-siblings.
-While she's plotting to take over Golden City, Damien is stuck in a family of do-gooders, with a half-sister who hates him...Can he avoid their clutches to rendezvous with his villainous destiny?
-Funny and wry, THE RISE OF RENEGADE X is an exciting and engaging novel of secrets, family, sometime heroism, consequences, and free will.
+While she’s plotting to take over Golden City, Damien is stuck in a family of do-gooders, with a half-sister who hates him…Can he avoid their clutches to rendezvous with his villainous destiny?
+An exciting and engaging novel of secrets, family, sometime heroism, consequences, and free will.
 Ages 12-up.
-Publisher copy.
 Recommendation by Greg Leitich Smith.

 SPACER AND RAT by Margaret Bechard (Roaring Brook 2005).
 Jack has lived his entire life at Freedom Station, a supply outpost run by the Company for those en route to the asteroid belt.
 His life is under control, and he has booked passage to finally meet relatives at the even more remote Liberty Station.
 Then he meets Kit, an “Earthie,” which by definition means trouble.
 Worse, she carries a contraband maintenance “bot” named Waldo that the Company is seeking to get its hands on.
 Should he turn them in or help them and complicate his life?
 Margaret Bechard has created a “world” that will feel familiar and yet fresh, with engaging and compelling characters.
 Ages 12-up.
 Recommendation by Greg Leitich Smith.
 Read The Story Behind The Story from Margaret Bechard.

 TRIA AND THE GREAT STAR RESCUE by Rebecca Kraft Rector (Delacorte, 2002).
 In this futuristic tale of the virtual and reality, Tria finds herself torn from the safety of her pod and the companionship of her hologram best friend Star.
-Worst of all, she's Outside.
+Worst of all, she’s Outside.
 Taking refuge in a Back to Basics school, it quickly becomes clear that her mom is in trouble, too.
 Can this scared soul find friends and the courage in herself to save the world?
 A fast-paced and action-packed story of bravery and building a new way of life.
-Rector is a first-time author.
-Ages 8-up
+Ages 8-up.

 Booklists: Young Adult Speculative Fiction (Fantasy and Science Fiction) from Library Booklists.

-Futuristic, Speculative, Science Fiction and Dystopian Fiction for Young Adults by Jen Robinson at Jen Robinson's Book Page.
+Futuristic, Speculative, Science Fiction and Dystopian Fiction for Young Adults by Jen Robinson from Jen Robinson’s Book Page.

 YA Science Fiction is Alive and Well.
-Really.
-From Janni Lee Simner at Desert Dispatches.
-Peek: "...most of the YA SF out there is in fact published by the YA imprints of mainstream houses.
-That's a function of the way the YA genre markets itself—mysteries and romances and SF and fantasy and sometimes graphic novels all hang out side by side."
+Really. by Janni Lee Simner from Desert Dispatches.
+PEEK: “…most of the YA SF out there is in fact published by the YA imprints of mainstream houses.
+That’s a function of the way the YA genre markets itself—mysteries and romances and SF and fantasy and sometimes graphic novels all hang out side by side.”